phoenixframework/phoenix_live_view/guides/introduction/installation.md

   ]
 ```

-3. Change the plug Plug.Session to use the attribute:
+3. Change the plug Plug.Session to use that attribute:

 ```elixir
   plug Plug.Session, @session_options
 ```

-Add LiveView NPM dependencies in your `assets/package.json`.
+Add LiveView NPM dependencies to your `assets/package.json`.
 For a regular project, do:

 ```json
 {